noeddi2be/chat-client/README.md

 To run the project first clone the repository with `git clone`.
 Node.js is required for serverside JavaScript execution.
 Node Package Manager was used in the project, it's advised to use npm to run the application.
+There seems to be a small bug present, when the application is started the first time and the buttons on the sidebar are not working correctly - just refresh the page.

 **Install Node.js on Fedora**
 ```shell